 Our sales to customers located in Asia accounted for 99%, 76% and 77% of our total revenues for the years ended December 31, 1999, 1998 and 1997, respectively.
 The predominance of our sales are in Asia, mostly in Taiwan and China, because our customers are primarily motherboard or modem board manufacturers that are located there.
-In many cases, our indirect original equipment manufacturer customers specify that our products be included on the modem boards or motherboards, the main printed circuit board containing the central processing unit of a computer system, that they purchase from board manufacturers, and we sell our products directly to the board manufacturers for resale to our indirect original equipment manufacturer customers, both in the United States and internationally.
-Due to the industry wide concentration of modem manufacturers in Asia, we believe that a high percentage of our future sales will continue to be concentrated with Asian customers.
-As a result, our future operating results could be uniquely affected by a variety of factors outside of our control, including:
+In many cases, our indirect original equipment manufacturer customers specify that our products be included on the modem boards or motherboards, the main printed circuit board containing the central processing unit of a computer system, that they purchase from board manufacturers, and we sell our products directly to the board manufacturers for resale to our indirect original equipment manufacturers in Asia, we believe that a high percentage of our future sales will continue to be concentrated with Asian customers.
+As a result, our future outside of our control, including:

-- . political and economic instability in Asia, - changes in tariffs, quotas, import restrictions and other trade barriers which may make our products more expensive than our competitors' products, - . delays in collecting accounts receivable, which we have experienced from time to time, and $\,$
+- . political and economic instability in Asia, - changes in tariffs, quotas, import restrictions and other trade barriers which may make our products more expensive than our competitors' products, and - . delays in collecting accounts receivable, which we have experienced from time to time, and